kubkon/zig-sdl/README.md

 ## Current Status

-I've only experimented with Linux so far.
-I was able te build libSDL2.a and then link an application against it, but there would be no video support:
+On Linux, I was able to build libSDL2.a and then link an application against it, but there would be no video support:

 ```
 $ zig build run